brillydev/xtern-dataset-findings/README.md

 # xtern-dataset-findings

+#### The writeup below is a joke.
+If you're here for serious information, you're at a wrong place 👨‍💻

 The number of scooters with different power levels are:

 | 0    | 1    | 2    | 3    | 4    | 5    |